-Ron Howard delivered this nice 80s sci-fi flick about extraterrestrials (from an outer space planet called Antarea) who visit Earth on a rescue mission to collect their friends, inadvertently left behind at the bottom of the ocean – encased in life-supporting rock-like cocoons – following the sinking of Atlantis.
+Ron Howard delivered this nice 80s sci-fi flick about an alien named Walter (Brian Dennehy) – from a planet called Antarea – who visits Earth on a rescue mission to collect his friends who were inadvertently left behind at the bottom of the ocean – encased in life-supporting rock-like cocoons – following the sinking of Atlantis, 10,000 years ago.

-After retrieving the cocoons, they’re placed in the swimming pool of a rented house in Florida to energise them for their trip home.
+After retrieving the cocoons from the Gulf of Mexico with the help of understanding earthling Jack (Steve Guttenberg), Walter places them in the swimming pool of a rented deserted house in St Petersburg, Florida to energise them for their trip home.

-Unfortunately, word gets out about the healing potential of the pool and a mass of over-enthusiastic OAP’s take a dip and unintentionally drain the water of its therapeutic power, leading to one of the film’s most potent and emotional scenes involving a dying cocooned alien.
+Problems arise when word gets out about the healing potential of the pool and a mass of over-enthusiastic OAP’s find out what’s going on, take a dip and unintentionally drain the water of its therapeutic power, leading to one of the film’s most potent and emotional scenes involving a dying cocooned alien.

 Cocoon became a sizable hit for 20th Century Fox and its famed Jaws producers Richard Zanuck and David Brown.
 It also clinched two Academy Awards; one for Best Supporting Actor for Don Ameche and a second for Best Visual Effects.

 Cocoon Returns reunited the entire cast three years later, including a brief appearance by Brian Dennehy during the climax.
 The sequel was not successful.